To learn how to play, check this interactive guide.

 This example cart includes a few pictures I made, but the true purpose of releasing the engine is to enable everybody who is not me to make even cooler pictures with it!

 It's easy to define new shapes with one or two screenfuls of code.
 Just load the cart up inside PICO-8 and scroll below the "pictures go here" line.
 You can play with the examples in there, or add completely new pictures.
-There is documentation available that walks you through the concepts and explains everything needed to make it all work.
+There is [b]documentation

 2019 edit: Since the Patreon page is no longer up, there was no way to get the readable source code - so I decided to update the cart here to the fully readable, commented version.